LOS ANGELES LOCATION

 Behavior Frontiers’ clinical staff members are currently able to serve clients in or near the following cities:

-Artesia, Baldwin Park, Bell, Bell-Air, Bell Gardens, Bellflower, Beverly Hills, Brentwood, Carson, Century City, Cerritos, Cheviot Hills, Compton, Crenshaw, Cudahy, Culver City, Downey, El Segundo, Gardena, Harbor City, Harbor Gateway, Hawaiian Gardens, Hancock Park, Hawthorne, Hermosa Beach, Huntington Park, Hyde Park, Inglewood, Koreatown, Lakewood, Lawndale, Leimert Park, Lennox, Lomita, Long Beach, Lynwood, Manhattan Beach, Mar Vista, Marina Del Rey, Maywood, Norwalk, Pacific Palisades, Palos Verdes Estates, Park La Brea, Paramount, Playa Del Rey, Rancho Dominguez, Rancho Palos Verdes, Redondo Beach, Rolling Hills, Rolling Hills Estates, San Pedro, Santa Monica, Signal Hill, South Gate, Torrance, Venice, Vernon, Walnut, West Hollywood, Westchester, Westlake, Westwood, West Los Angeles, Wilmington, and Wilshire.
+Artesia, Baldwin Park, Baldwin Hills, Bell, Bell-Air, Bell Gardens, Bellflower, Beverly Hills, Brentwood, Carson, Central Alameda, Century City, Cerritos, Cheviot Hills, Commerce, Compton, Crenshaw, Cudahy, Culver City, Downey, East LA, El Segundo, Fairfax, Gardena, Hacienda Heights, Hancock Park, Harbor City, Harbor Gateway, Hawaiian Gardens, Hancock Park, Hawthorne, Hermosa Beach, Huntington Park, Hyde Park, Inglewood, Koreatown, La Brea, La Habra, Lakewood, La Mirada, Lawndale, Leimert Park, Lennox, Lomita, Long Beach, Lynwood, Manhattan Beach, Mar Vista, Marina Del Rey, Maywood, Mid-City West, Montebello, Norwalk, Pacific Palisades, Palms, Palos Verdes Estates, Park La Brea, Paramount, Pico Rivera, Pico-Robertson, Playa Del Rey, Playa Vista, Rancho Dominguez, Rancho Palos Verdes, Redondo Beach, Rolling Hills, Rolling Hills Estates, Rowland Heights, San Pedro, Santa Fe Springs, Santa Monica, Sawtelle, Signal Hill, South Gate, South Park, Torrance, Venice, Vernon, Vermont Harbor, Walnut, Watts, West Adams, West Hollywood, Westchester, Westlake, West Rancho Dominguez, Westwood, West Los Angeles, Whittier, Willowbrook, Wilmington, and Wilshire.

 We are open to extending our range of service to additional areas and to contracting with additional school districts, regional centers, and insurance companies.
 Please contact our office at 310-856-0800 if you do not see your location listed above.
 Families located out of our service area can also receive our online ABA training for parents and professionals through Behavior Frontiers Online Training Center.